 San Diego beaches

-San Diego has plenty of beaches to enjoy, including Coronado, La Jolla, Pacific Beach, and Ocean Beach.
+There are plenty of San Diego beaches to enjoy, including, Coronado, La Jolla, Pacific Beach, and Ocean Beach.
 With all these beaches come plenty of water activities to choose from, including kayaking, snorkeling, surfing, paddle-boarding, and whale watching.
 Here is our list of the best water sports to try while in San Diego:

 Kayaking is a great way to explore the local area while taking in the city views from the water.
 From Coronado, you’ll get great views of the skyline, PETCO Park, USS Midway, Glorietta Bay, and more.
 Or, head to La Jolla to explore the caves and get up close to marine life.
-Whichever beach you choose to visit, with your Go San Diego pass you can enjoy 90 minutes tandem kayaking with all the equipment included in your rental.
+Why not try a 90-minute tandem kayak rental in Coronado or a 90-minute tandem kayak rental in La Jolla, the perfect amount of time to enjoy a paddle beneath the San Diego sun.

 To get up close to San Diego’s marine life, snorkeling in La Jolla is a must.
 Rent all the equipment you need, including a mask, wetsuit, and flippers, and spend the day exploring San Diego’s unique ocean life.
 All kinds of animals live in La Jolla’s waters, so you have the opportunity to see dolphins, sea lions, leopard sharks, and garibaldi fish.
 Remember to take an underwater camera!